OpenDMA/opendma-spec/OpenDMA-Spec.md

 Constraints:
 The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.

+> Note:
+> Paragraph §7 lists constraints that are only required for valid aspect objects.

 ##### §8.5 Extension relationship